MengzhiJ/Biodiversity-of-mudflat-intertidal-viromes-along-the-Chinese-coasts/README.md

 # Continental scale biodiversity of mudflat intertidal viromes in China
-##R code for manuscript: "Continental-scale biodiversity of mudflat intertidal viromes in China"
+##R code for Figs in manuscript: "Continental-scale biodiversity of mudflat intertidal viromes in China"

 Note: vOTUs, mOTUs, vPCs sequences information can be obtained from https://doi.org/10.5281/zenodo.7856466.